Egerton Ryerson: Ryerson and residential schools

-According to MacLean, the purpose of the schools was "to eradicate Ojibwa Culture.
+According to Hope MacLean, the purpose of the schools was "to eradicate Ojibwa Culture.
 Instruction in Christianity was considered a primary means of effecting change and consisted not only of daily prayers and attendance at church, but also the memorization of long passages of Scripture."
-The residential school system would later expand as Canada expanded into the west.
-The Crown, and later Canada, accepted the provision of education in exchange for settlement lands under treaty.
-In the 21st century, the Government of Canada and the Pope of Rome apologized for the consequences of the system.
+The residential school system expanded geographically as federal policy extended into western and northern regions of Canada, with a growing number of institutions established.
+The Crown, and later Canada, often took on the obligation for the provision of education to First Nations youth in exchange for settlement lands under treaty.
+In the 21st century, the Government of Canada and the Pope of Rome officially apologized for the consequences of the school system.

-Ryerson was not directly involved in the setup or running of the residential school system, involved as he was in the Common Schools of Canada West and Ontario and the Normal School.
-And Ryerson predeceased much of its development.
-Any further communications by Ryerson on the subject of indigenous instruction and its schools is not known.
+Ryerson was not directly involved in the setup or running of the residential school system.
+He was involved in the Common Schools of Canada West and Ontario and the Normal School.
+Ryerson predeceased much of the residential school system's development.
+Any further communications by Ryerson on the subject of Indigenous instruction and its schools is not known.
 Secondary literature on Ryerson focuses on his role in the development of the Ontario public school system.
 This includes a two-volume Life and Letters (Sissons, 1937, 1947), and three biographies (Burwash, 1905; Thomas, 1969; and Damania, 1975).
-He had a direct role in the Ontario public education system, as described in several scholarly works on the subject.(Putman, 1912; Curtis, 1989 and 1992; Pearce, 2020);
+He had a direct role in the Ontario public education system, as described in several scholarly works on the subject (Putman, 1912; Curtis, 1989 and 1992; Pearce, 2020).

 There are opposing views on the accusations against Ryerson and the decision to rename Ryerson University, and other places named after him (Smith, 2017 and 2021; Stagg and Dutil, 2021; Stagg, 2022; McDonald, 2021 and 2023).